/

 Builds adaptive learning paths, refines queries,

-and generates tailored study plans.
+and generates tailored study plans using autonomous AI agents.

 e-commerce